GoogleCloudPlatform/cloud-data-quality/README.md

 As Bazel will fetch the Python interpreter as well as all of its dependencies, this step will take a few minutes to complete.
 Once completed for the first time, the artifacts will be cached and subsequent builds will be much faster.

-The Python zip have been tested with Python versions `>=2.7.17` and `>=3.8.6`.
-As the zip contains a bundled python interpreter as well as all of `clouddq`'s dependencies, there is no need to ensure the python interpreter used to execute the zip has the project's Python dependencies installed.

 The executable Python zip is not cross-platform compatible.
-You will need to build the executable separately for each of your target platforms.
+You will need to build the executable separately for each of your target platforms. e.g. an artifact built using a machine running Ubuntu-18 and Python version 3.9.x will not work when transfered to another machine with Ubuntu-18 and Python version 3.8.x or another machine with Debian-11 and Python version 3.9.x.

 To speed up builds, you may want to update the [bazel cache](https://docs.bazel.build/versions/master/remote-caching.html#google-cloud-storage) in `.bazelrc` to a GCS bucket you have access to.
 ```